-This trendy neighborhood is bursting with life.
-Find sidewalks dotted with hip restaurants and vibey bars, and enjoy meeting with artists, writers and other creative souls that walk the streets.
+This trendy neighborhood is bursting with life!
+You will find sidewalks dotted with hip restaurants and vibey bars, and meet with artists, writers and other creative souls that walk the streets.

-You can explore the whole day, or just pop by for a tasty meal and some really good coffee.
-If you’re wanting to make some lasting memories, you can even opt for a tattoo or piercing from one of the local studios!
+You can take a whole day to explore, or just pop by for a tasty meal and discover some amazing coffee shops.
+If you’re wanting to make some lasting memories, opt for a tattoo or piercing from one of the local studios!

 One thing not to miss out on is a photo in the famous Graffiti Alley.
 It’ll be sure to make all your Insta-followers wish they were in Toronto too!